-The setting is integrated and supports full access of individuals receiving Medicaid HCBS to the greater community.
-Includes opportunities to seek employment and work in competitive integrated settings.
-Includes opportunity life.
-Control personal resources have full access to all monies that exceed the cost of basic needs.
+- ☐ The setting must be integrated and support full access of individuals receiving Medicaid HCBS in the community. - Individuals will have opportunities to seek employment and work in competitive integrated settings. - ☐ Individuals must engage in community life. - ☐ Individuals will control personal resources have full access to all monies that exceed the cost of basic needs. (if capable of doing so) - ☐ Individuals will receive services in the community to the same degree as individuals not receiving Medicaid HCBS.